warrior-cultures-and-training

 Conclusion

 The Roman legionary recruitment, training, and physical fitness system was a model of efficiency and rigor.
 From the initial screening of citizens to the unrelenting drills and tests, every step was designed to produce soldiers who could endure extreme hardship and function as a cohesive unit.
 This system was a key factor in the expansion and maintenance of the Roman Empire.
-Modern military organizations still study the Roman approach to physical conditioning and discipline.
+Modern military organizations still study the Roman approach to physical conditioning and discipline, finding timeless lessons in the legions' methods.
 For further reading, see the Roman legion article, the account of Roman army training on World History Encyclopedia, and the analysis of ancient military organization from the University of Chicago.
+Additional insights can be found in Vegetius' De Re Militari, which remains a foundational text on Roman military practice.